Exercise 03, 04: Working with CityGML¶

 docker run -d -p <Portnumber:5432> --name <name_of_the_container> -e POSTGRES_DB=citydbv5 -e POSTGRES_USER= <user_name> -e POSTGRES_PASSWORD= <user_password> -e SRID=25832 3dcitydb/3dcitydb-pg

-2. Use the details (used in the docker instance) to create/login to the server to check if your database is created with all the required tables.
-Please click and explore the server that is created.
+Use the details (used in the docker instance) to create/login to the server on pgAdmin to check if your database is created with all the required tables.
+Please click and explore the database that is created.

-4. Use the following command to import into the database you created!
+Use the following command to import into the database you created.
+Follow the citydb documentation for more information.

 citydb import citygml -P <Portnumber> -d citydbv5 -u <user_name> -p <user_password> folder/filename.gml